I can see through phones

 The white light relentless, stark, cold and unforgiving.
 Was it hours, weeks or even years since he'd seen darkness?
 He didn't know.
 Time had become an unrealistic concept, impossible to track.
-It was a blur.
+A blur.
 No longer functioning in timeframes.
 He wanted, he needed peace from the light.
 It never came.

 To check, he gouged at his side with dirty nails.
 The pain almost a relief.
 He could still feel.
 The perverted pleasure, seeing his own blood welling in the narrow scratches.
 A color other than white, he must still be alive.

 Maggots filled the vomit.
 He would have to eat it again.
-Trying to remember how many times he'd tried to eat it, before his stomach threw the putrid contents out.
-Would the maggots be more acceptable to his fragile stomach?
+Trying to remember how many times he'd eaten it, before his stomach threw the putrid contents out.
+Would the maggots be more acceptable to his fragile body?
 They at least would contain water; he knew he needed water.

 He heard them coming, but couldn't see them.
 The tiny tormentors were there.
 Seeing the metal pole, knowing they would tie him as if on a crucifix, he became desperate.

 "Tránh xa tôi ra. để tôi yên" he begged, before anger took over.
 "Fuck off bạn mẹ fucker!"